Leto II Atreides: In adaptations

 Leto is portrayed by James McAvoy in the 2003 miniseries Frank Herbert's Children of Dune.
 Laura Fries of Variety wrote, "the mini picks up a great deal of charisma when McAvoy and [Jessica] Brooks [as Ghanima] come aboard as the next generation of the house of Atreides."
 The characters Leto and Ghanima were aged from ten-year-olds to teens for the miniseries, which Emmet Asher-Perrin of Tor.com called "a smart move here, as finding two ten year old kids who had the ability to behave as though they had millennia of ancestral memory bubbling up inside of them was always going to be an impossibility."
 Asher-Perrin also called McAvoy "easily one of the highlights of the miniseries, and he plays the part with a sort of brooding-yet-impish etherealness.
 He's really excellent, and his rapport with Jessica Brooks's Ghanima is dazzling.

+God Emperor of Dune is parodied in the animated television show The Grim Adventures of Billy & Mandy in the 2003–04 season episode "Mandy, the Merciless", with Mandy as the emperor Leto II, and Billy as Duncan Idaho.

+In 2025, Nakoa-Wolf Momoa was cast as Leto in the Denis Villeneuve film Dune: Part Three.